 - · Opening our first dine-in concept, "Spotlight" in the United States: On March 30, 2018 we finished the conversion of one wing (six auditoriums) at our Reading Cinema in Murrieta, California (Cal Oaks) to our dine-in concept brand, "Spotlight". - · AU and NZ Additions/Refurbishments: On January 30, 2019, we purchased the tenant's interest and other operating assets of an established four-screen cinema in Devonport, Tasmania, Australia, for \$1.4 million (AU\$1.95 million).
 We commenced trading from this new cinema site on January 30, 2019.
-For the first half of 2019, we invested in two additional Gold Lounge auditoriums at our Harbour Town cinema, and added significant improvements at The Palms, Maitland and Waurn Ponds.
-During January 2019, we temporarily closed our Courtenay Central cinema, servicing the Wellington market, due to seismic concerns.
-In order to service this market while we develop our plans for the redevelopment of Courtenay Central, we have opened a three screen, 440 seat pop up cinema in Lower Hutt, a suburb of Wellington, New Zealand.
-In 2017 and 2018, we improved the following theaters: Belmont, Rouse Hill, Napier, Charlestown, Elizabeth, Auburn and Rotorua. - U.S. Refurbishments: For the first half of 2019, we continued investing in refurbishments at our Mililani, and Kahala cinemas in Hawaii.
+For the first nine months of 2019, we invested in two additional Gold Lounge auditoriums at our Harbour Town cinema, and converted two screens to TITAN LUXE with fully recliner seating and renovated the Gold Lounge auditorium at West Lakes.
+This is in addition to the previously disclosed significant improvements at The Palms, Maitland and Waurn Ponds.
+During January 2019, we closed our Courtenay Central cinema, servicing the Wellington market due to seismic concerns.
+We are currently working on our re-development and seismic strengthening plans for this facility.
+In order to service this market while we develop our plans for the redevelopment of Courtenay Central, we have opened a three-screen, 440 seat pop-up cinema in Lower Hutt, a suburb of Wellington, New Zealand.
+In 2017 and 2018, we improved the following theaters: Belmont, Rouse Hill, Napier, Charlestown, Elizabeth, Auburn and Rotorua. - U.S. Refurbishments: For the first nine months of 2019, we continued investing in refurbishments of two Consolidated Theatres in Hawaii in Mililani and Kahala on Oahu.
+We also added a TITAN XC screen and reserved seating at our Reading Cinemas in Rohnert Park, California.
 Since 2017, we have continued to invest in the refurbishment and enhancements of our existing cinemas, as contemplated by our strategic plan.
-During 2017 and 2018, we substantially refurbished seven locations: our Cal Oaks, Valley Plaza and Grossmont cinemas in California; our Ward, Pearlridge, and Mililani locations in Hawaii; and our Manville cinema in New Jersey.
+During 2017 and 2018, we substantially refurbished seven locations: our Cal Oaks, Valley Plaza and Grossmont cinemas in California; our Ward, Pearlridge, and Mililani locations in Hawaii; and our Manyille cinema in New Jersey.